Tuesday, November 21, 2023

 There are two interruptions in their troubled after-sex moments, however, which matter very much in terms of their ongoing relationship, but which we can’t tell whether they are flashbacks or a slip for a few minutes into the future.

-The first appears with Frederick and Mathias sitting on a table which appears to be in the schoolyard, Frederick in the same shirt which he has put on in the earlier scene, waiting, so he tells Mathias for Amalie to stop by.
-Frederick seems disturbed by what he sees as her intrusion, suggesting that Frederick seems always be with her.
-A pizza is again ordered, and the boys charmingly spar a bit, as Frederick replies that Amalie’s not his “type,” Matias replying that he couldn’t get her even if he wanted.
+The first appears with Frederik and Mathias sitting on a table which appears to be in the schoolyard, Frederick in the same shirt which he has put on in the earlier scene, waiting, so he tells Mathias for Amalie to stop by.
+Frederick seems disturbed by what he sees as her intrusion, suggesting that Frederik seems always be with her.
+A pizza is again ordered, and the boys charmingly spar a bit, as Frederik replies that Amalie’s not his “type,” Matias replying that he couldn’t get her even if he wanted.
 The two engage in a mock fight the way young boys who enjoy one another’s company often do, engaging in wrestling simply as a subconscious way of being able to put their hands upon the other.

 Amalie comes up to the screen without them knowing and watches for a moment.

-There is another such intrusion, however, which picks up where the other left off, this time the boys discovering Amalie’s presence and Frederick going over to her to talk momentarily about her evening plans to attend a movie.
+There is another such intrusion, however, which picks up where the other left off, this time the boys discovering Amalie’s presence and Mathias going over to her to talk momentarily about her evening plans to attend a movie.
 He suggests a romantic film for her to see.

-If this is a flashback, obviously, then the situation has, at least, been temporarily resolved, although Mathias’ behavior hints that he still having problems perhaps accepting himself as one of a “cute” gay couple.
+If this is a flashback, obviously, then the situation has, at least, been temporarily resolved, although Frederik’s behavior hints that he still having problems perhaps accepting himself as one of a “cute” gay couple.
 But if it is a continuation of his troubled, after-sex brooding, we can only imagine that the two may never be able to actually be a couple, that he is simply not ready for a relationship.
 The result may be similar, but the fact that they have been able to come together after recontextualizes the entire situation.

 There is no way of knowing.
 And perhaps their sexual encounter has only reified his lack of surety.
-But a great deal depends upon whether this is simply his reaction to what has happened to them or a pattern of behavior with which Frederick has learned to accommodate.
+But a great deal depends upon whether this is simply his reaction to what has happened to them or a pattern of behavior with which Frederik has learned to accommodate.
 I think that because the two intruding scenes are filmed in bright sunlight and the after-sex scene is titled “en Aften” that we must presume they have somewhat resolved their problems and may be moving into a new future.

 Whatever, one must admit, they do make a cute “couple,” which someday they might recognize is not a put-down but an expression of their beautiful youth.